BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 ![Screen Shot 2020-05-12 at 12.48.59 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1589268185857/KA_B5_TTq.png)

 - Add specific keywords to your search and pull out individual details like file paths.
 If your bug is related to Python, add it to your search query; if related to Objects, add it.
-This will streamline the results to a wider range of possible resources related to your bug as there are Objects in just almost every programming language.
+This will streamline the results to a wider range of possible resources related to your bug, as there are Objects in just almost every programming language.

 -  Google automatically omits most non-alphanumeric characters from your queries.
 Symbols like **`!@#$%^&*(){}[]<>** are not included in your search.
 You can hence focus on more specific keywords, as discussed above.